-While technically in Saitama rather than Tokyo proper, the small city of Kawagoe (川越) makes for the perfect day trip from the megalopolis at just a 30 minute ride from Ikebukero Station.
-During a recent weekend I took a Sunday off to check it out.
+While technically in Saitama rather than Tokyo proper, the small city of Kawagoe (川越) makes for the perfect day trip from the megalopolis at just a 30-minute ride from Ikebukuro Station.
+During a recent weekend, I took a Sunday off to check it out.

 The area, known as Little Edo (小江戸) for its traditional wooden houses, provides a glimpse into a Japan which is more familiar to a samurai film than the modern-day urban sprawl we’re used to.

 One of its famous landmarks and symbol of the city is the Toki No Kane (時の鐘 – Bell of Time) which rings four times a day as it has done for 350 years.

 Some of the oldest buildings on the streets around Ichiban Gai date back to 1792.

 There are many traditional food and craft shops in the area, including this knife shop the proprietor was demonstrating just how thinly he could slice a radish!